CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     > user interface and integrates with your desktop environment.
 You can find the installation
     > instructions [here](https://docs.docker.com/desktop/install/linux-install/).
 <!-- pyml enable MD046 -->

+In addition to installation, you may also need to increase the resources available to docker to ensure you can reliably run the simulated distributed systems that we will be running in this lab.
+To do this, you can follow the instructions below.

+=== "&nbsp; Windows and &nbsp; MacOS (Docker Desktop)"

+    For Windows and MacOS, resource limits are managed through the Docker Desktop graphical interface.

+    >?
+DANGER: **Allocate Sufficient Resources to Docker**
+    >
+    > Data processing frameworks like Spark and Hadoop can be very resource-intensive.
+By default,
+    > Docker Desktop limits the amount of CPU and memory (RAM) it can use, which is often too low for
+    > big data tasks.
+Insufficient resources can cause your programs to fail with cryptic errors
+    > that are difficult to debug.
+    >
+    > Before proceeding, you **must** configure Docker to provide more resources.
+    >
+    > 1. Open **Docker Desktop**.
+    > 2. Go to **Settings** (the gear icon ⚙️).
+    > 3. Navigate to the **Resources** > **Advanced** section.
+    > 4. Adjust the sliders to allocate **at least**:
+    >     * **CPUs:** 4
+    >     * **Memory:** 8 GB
+    > 5. Click **Apply & Restart**.
+    >
+    > > NOTE: If your computer has more resources available (e.g., 16GB of RAM or more), allocating
+    > > more to Docker will result in better performance.

+=== "&nbsp; Linux (Docker Engine CLI)"

+    When using Docker Engine directly on Linux, resource limits are not set globally.
+Instead, they are specified for **each container** when you launch it using flags on the `docker run` command. containers deployed via the CLI are generally deployed in a more resource aware fashion than those deployed via the GUI, so you may not need to do this.
+However, if you find you are having frequent crashes try the following.

+    >?
+DANGER: **Allocate Sufficient Resources to Your Container**
+    >
+    > Data processing frameworks like Spark and Hadoop can be very resource-intensive.
+You must
+    > tell Docker to allocate enough CPU and memory to the lab container, otherwise your programs
+    > may fail with cryptic errors.
+    >
+    > You will need to add the `--cpus` and `--memory` flags to the `docker run` command **every
+    > time you start the lab environment.**
+    >
+    > For example, to start the base lab environment with 4 CPU cores and 8 GB of RAM, you would
+    > modify the command like this:
+    >
+    > ```sh
+    > docker run --cpus="4.0" --memory="8g" --privileged --hostname csc1109-base -it ghcr.io/amileo/csc1109-base:latest
+    > ```
+    >
+    > We recommend allocating **at least 4 CPUs and 8GB of memory** for the labs.
+    >
+    > > TIP: For a more graphical experience similar to Windows and macOS, you can install **Docker
+    > > Desktop for Linux**.
+It provides a settings panel to manage default resource allocations for
+    > > all containers, which can be more convenient.

 ## The Lab Environment ##